PostHog/posthog.com/contents/blog/posthog-wallpapers.md

 Then you'll love these wallpapers.

 Got a request?
 Leave a comment, or [let us know on X](https://x.com/posthog).

-All wallpapers are hand drawn by the peerless [Lottie Coxon](https://x.com/LottieCoxon).
+All wallpapers are hand drawn by the peerless [Lottie Coxon](https://x.com/LottieCoxon), as are many of the lovely things in [our merch store](/merch).

 ## Bug catcher